ortisan/learning-kotlin/README.md

 # Project with Kotlin examples

-I used most relevant topics from Java developer perspective.
+I used the most relevant topics from Java developer perspective.

 * Generics
 * Inheritence